MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-monitoring-configuration.md

 ## Disabled Space Monitoring Workflows for SQL on Linux

-The following workflows are disabled by default as they are not provided with the necessary data by the SQL Server on Linux:
+The following workflows are disabled by default as they aren't provided with the necessary data by the SQL Server on Linux:

 - Rules
   - MSSQL on Linux: DB Memory-Optimized Data Filegroup Free Space Total (MB)